Sparkling Cranberries

 Amy M

 Thank so much for this recipe.
 I have never made Sparkling Cranberries before.
 And I boasted to my wife that I could make better sparkling cranberries than hers.
 I have a feeling she knew I was bluffing so she forced me to a bet that I was going to do an awful job.
 Well, luckily for me, I followed you instruction and it was delicious.
 She loved it.
 Though my wife refused to pay up the bet she lost.
 LOL.
-Still, thank you for this recipe, and Happy Holidays Heidi.
+Still, thank you for this recipe, and Happy Holidays Heidi.5 stars

 Arjun